Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.rst

 1. Open your preferred serial communication utility for the COM port.

    .. note:: You can use any serial communication utility in your system.
 The Vitis IDE provides a serial terminal utility.
-We will use it throughout the tutorial; select **Window → Show View → Vitis Serial Terminal** in Vitis IDE to open it.
+We will use it throughout the tutorial; select Vitis → Serial Monitor in Vitis IDE to open it.

    .. note:: In Linux, root privilege is required to use UART.

-2. Click the **+** button to set the serial configuration.
+2. Navigate to Vits → Serial Monitor (If you have not yet enabled the serial monitor or you cannot see it under the vitis tab then enable it by navigating to Vits → New Feature Preview, select Serial Monitor and then select Enable).

    .. figure:: ./media/vitis_serial_terminal.png